tamay86/tamay.php/README.md

     #      pm.max_spare_servers: 35
     #      php_admin_value[memory_limit]: 64M

 Creates multiple pools.
 A user with the name of the pool will also be created. *Config* contains a dictionary of key-value pairs to further configure the pool.

+**Important:**
+*pm* values have to be set, otherwise php-fpm does not start.
+Example of a minimal pool definition:

+    php_fpm_pools:
+      - name: webapp
+        config:
+          pm: dynamic
+          pm.max_children: 50
+          pm.start_servers: 5
+          pm.min_spare_servers: 5
+          pm.max_spare_servers: 35

 Dependencies
 ------------